One Bullet Clips

 - Also averted in Gun.
 If you shoot four of your six bullets you'll watch Colton put exactly four bullets in the cylinder before he's ready to fire.

-- Seven Days To Die averted this as well, but maybe a little too much.
+- 7 Days to Die averted this as well, but maybe a little too much.
 Reloading a pistol empties it of any remaining bullets and reloads with a fresh mag.
 For a shotgun on the other hand, reloading also empties it of the remaining shells and refills it with a new batch.

 - Sidestepped in Pathologic.
 The revolver is reloaded offscreen (the character pulls it down to their side first), avoiding the need for custom animations depending on how many bullets it currently has.
 The rifle is reloaded on-screen, but it has a literal one-bullet clip, so the trope doesn't apply.
 Played straight with the shotgun, however — your character always chucks the shells out of the gun, regardless of whether or not one is still unspent.
 The shotgun is also guilty of the "reload more visible shots than you actually have" subtrope.